jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 confession before people results in one’s humiliation and abasement, and God—exalted be His glory—wisheth not the humiliation of His servants.
 (TB BI)

 SELFLESSNESS

 O SON OF MAN!
 If thou lovest Me, turn away from thyself; and if thou seekest My pleasure, regard not thine own...
 (HW-A 7)

+It is Our wish and desire that every one of you may become a source of all goodness unto men, and an example of uprightness to mankind.
+Beware lest ye prefer yourselves above your neighbors.
+(G CXLVI)

 STEADFASTNESS